mohyaz11/OptimumSetupBook/manuscript/Workers.md

 ![](images/workers-sqlauthentication.png)

-To change it, we change the execution location to "Run once on a worker" and change the worker pool to be "Database Worker Pool."
+To change it, we change the execution location to, "Run once on a worker," and change the worker pool to, "Database Worker Pool."

 ![](images/worker-changingexecutionlocation.png)

 You might be asking yourself, why would I change the database steps over to running on a worker pool?
 Well, there are several reasons to make that change.
-Right now, we have multiple deployment targets to handle my database deployments.
+Right now, we have multiple deployment targets to handle database deployments.
 When we look at our demo instance, we can see there are 12 targets just for database deployments.

 ![](images/workers-databasetargets.png)